 - Information concerning the identities or qualifications of specific employees, consultants, subcontractors, and subcontractor employees that a firm proposes to use in performing the contract work;

-- Information concerning a firm's proprietary processes, devices, software, organization of reports, analyses, etc.;
+- Information concerning a firm's proprietary processes, trade secrets, devices, software, organization of reports, analyses, etc.;

 - Information concerning a firm's accounting methods or practices; and

-- Information that would disclose a firm's labor rates, salaries, overhead costs, general and administrative costs, fee or profit policies, and amounts.
+- Information that would disclose a firm's labor rates, salaries, overhead costs, general and administrative costs, fees, or profit policies, and amounts.

 Training efforts for employees will include the dissemination of internal guidance and feedback to ensure effective use of communication approaches with the vendor community.
-Information to facilitate public awareness for vendors will include postings on the Federal Business Opportunities website, agency website or through other means (i.e., brochures).
+Information to facilitate public awareness for vendors will include postings on the FedBizOpps website, agency website, or through other means (i.e., brochures).